 Out of the Darkness: The Germans 1942-2022

-In his new book Uit de schaduw (Out of the Darkness), historian Frank Trentmann tells the dramatic story of the German people from World War II to the fall of the Berlin Wall and the struggle to find a place in the world today.
+In his new book Uit de schaduw (Out of the Darkness), historian Frank Trentmann tells the dramatic story of the German people from World War II until the fall of the Berlin Wall and the struggle to find a place in the world today.
 It is a story of moral renewal towards a democratic society and a groundbreaking new view on modern Germany.
 This afternoon, we will discuss the book with the author.

 In 1945, Germany lay in ruins, morally and materially.
 Its citizens stood condemned by history, responsible for a horrifying genocide and war of extermination.
 But by the end of Angela Merkel’s tenure as chancellor in 2021, Germany looked like the moral voice of Europe, welcoming more than one million refugees, holding together the tenuous threads of the European Union, and making military restraint the center of its foreign policy.
 At the same time, Germany’s rigid fiscal discipline and energy deals with Vladimir Putin have cast a shadow over the present.
 And recently, regional successes of right wing AfD pose new questions on Germanys political trajectory.
 With Frank Trentmann we will engage in a conversation about the central question in the book: How did a nation whose past has been marked by mass murder, a people who cheered Adolf Hitler, reinvent themselves, and how much?